MrcRagusa/MrcRagusa/README.md

 ## Marco Ragusa

-IT & Cybersecurity Manager based in London.
+Technology Leader based in London.
 Eight years across IT operations, M&A integration, and multi-site EMEA leadership.

 ### What I do